Skill

 - Env var TRPC_AGENT_SKILL_RUN_ALLOWED_COMMANDS:

-- Comma/space-separated command names (for example, ls,cat,ifconfig)
+- Comma/space-separated command names (for example, python3,ffmpeg)

 - When set, skill_run rejects shell syntax (pipes/redirections/